Psychology Career Paths In Mental Health Services

 Discuss your career goals in therapy

-Talk to a clinical psychologist online
+Talk to a clinical psychologist or therapist online

 If you’re interested in a career in psychology but aren’t sure what direction to go, you may benefit from speaking with a licensed counselor.
 Deciding on a career path can be challenging, and many people may benefit from a professional’s opinion.
 If this is the case for you, you might find that using an online therapy platform can make it easy to connect with a psychologist or other licensed professional who can offer career counseling services.
 In addition, online therapy can provide support for any mental health concerns you may be experiencing.